CircleCI vs Jenkins: A Detailed Comparison

-CircleCI and Jenkins are both highly capable tools.
-Which tool to select among these clearly depends on the requirement and resource availability of a particular project.
-For a basic CI setup, both tools can do fairly well and cater to the requirements.
+CircleCI and Jenkins are both competent tools.
+Which tool to select among these depends on a particular project’s requirement and resource availability.
+Both tools can do fairly well for a basic CI setup and cater to the requirements.

-Jenkins is an open-source tool.
-When a company can afford to allocate dedicated servers and manpower to setup and maintain Jenkins, it would surely be the go-to choice.
-When the workflow has multiple tool integrations, source control other than bitbucket and Github, and when the build uses some highly confidential data which cannot be run over a cloud-provided CI setup, in-house setup of Jenkins can be used.
+- Jenkins is an open-source tool.
+It would surely be the go-to choice when a company can afford to allocate dedicated servers and manpower to set up and maintain Jenkins.
+When the workflow has multiple tool integrations, source control other than bitbucket and Github, and when the build uses highly confidential data that cannot be run over a cloud-provided CI setup, the in-house setup of Jenkins can be used.

-BrowserStack’s real device cloud provides 2000+ real browsers and devices for instant, on-demand testing.
-It also provides a cloud Selenium grid for selenium automated testing, which can be accelerated by 10X with parallel testing.
+BrowserStack’s real device cloud provides 3000+ real browsers and devices for instant, on-demand testing.
+It also provides a cloud Selenium grid for automated testing, which can be accelerated by 10X with parallel testing.
 The cloud also provides integrations with popular CI/CD tools such as Jira, Jenkins, TeamCity, Travis CI, and much more.
-Additionally, there are in-built debugging tools that let testers identify and resolve bugs immediately.
-BrowserStack also facilitates Cypress testing on 30+ browser versions with instant, hassle-free parallelization.